Your New Intranet Starts Here

 Top-performing companies know that effective communication doesn’t occur by chance.
 With diverse audiences, messages, and mediums, a defined communications strategy is the essential first step.

 A strategic plan gives direction and structure to your overall messaging approach.
-Start by identifying your communication goals: What do you want to achieve?
+Start by identifying your corporate communication goals: What do you want to achieve?

 Next, analyze your target audiences–from customers and stakeholders to different employee groups across locations or job functions.